Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Get a room," suggested Brianna.

-"I'd prefer if they didn't," said Cindy.
+"I'd prefer if they didn't," responded Cindy.
 "It's good to see you again, Brianna."
 She then hugged her daughter tightly.

 "WHO DARES DISTURB THE HOUSE OF MY FATHERS?!
 MUGGLES, MUDBLOODS AND BLOOD-TRAITORS, ALL…"